 Similarly, if you delete an entity table, Terra will automatically delete a set table that references it.
 In the example above, deleting the sample table will automatically delete the sample_set table.

 If you're analyzing cancer data, you're familiar with tumor-normal pairs where a given participant has a sample from tumor tissue and one from normal tissue.
 To facilitate this type of analysis, Terra has predefined associations for participant, sample, and pair data tables.
 If you upload these tables in order, and specify that Terra should associate them, Terra will automatically link the tables together for use in workflows for somatic analysis.

 Learn more in Adding pair tables to a workspace for tumor-normal analysis.

 Download a template TSV file (pair.tsv) template here.

 Making tables programmatically

 You can automate the process of making and modifying tables using a special API called FISS.
-Learn how to avoid creating data tables manually in a spreadsheet in Managing data and automating workflows with the FISS API.
+Learn how to do this in Managing data and automating workflows with the FISS API.

 If you already have a data table in your workspace, you can modify it to meet your analysis needs.
 Learn more in Modifying and editing a data table.

 Maybe you're ready to perform an analysis but you need some workspace-level metadata like reference files.
 Read Creating Workspace Data tables to learn how to make a Workspace Data table that can be used in downstream WDL workflows.